TrevorCD/LED-Audio-Visualizer/README.md

 2. Arduino IDE OR AVR programmer
 3. USB A to micro (for connection between microcontroller and PC during programming)
 4. Electronic components (see below)
-5. 3D printer and chasis components (see below)
+5. 3D printer and chassis components (see below)
 6. Soldering iron

 ## Usage